Once a candidate and the supervisor(s) have agreed to proceed and completed a student-supervisor agreement, these are the next steps.

 - Writing is encouraged on a daily basis with a minimum of 25 minutes or, ideally "two golden hours" (see Maria Gardiner and Hugh Kearns, Turbocharge Your Writing (Thinkwell, 2010)).
 This reduces the often daunting task facing the student if writing up is delayed until it is the only remaining task.

 - The bibliography should also be prepared and up-dated throughout, not left until the final writing-up of the thesis.
 Candidates are strongly recommended to use referencing software such as EndNote or Zotero to assist in handling their bibliography (ITS and the Library offer some courses for postgraduates for some referencing software).

-Candidates should undertake a research skills audit within the first few weeks of enrolment to determine which skills they need to further develop in order to study effectively for their PhD.
+Candidates should undertake a skills audit within the first few weeks of enrolment to determine which skills they need to further develop in order to study effectively for their PhD.
 If any skills are thought to be deficient, support to develop them may come from: